Who We Are and What We Believe

 Our Mission Statement

-and to Witness for Jesus Christ by
+To Be and Make Disciples for Jesus Christ

 Love the Lord your God with all your heart and with all your soul and with all your mind.
 This is the first and greatest commandment.
 And the second is like it: ‘Love your neighbor as yourself.’